 While an excellent Yoga instructor will give participants modifications for their limitations, it is still very difficult to follow an individualized program in a class format.
-Our solution was for me to first teach the client the movements I wanted them to achieve, then to explain the principles of how to elongate and re-balance using the Stretch to Win Method.

 By correcting each pose the client started to develop a deeper relationship with how to move properly to alleviate their back and neck pain.
 We succeed in reducing the intensity and frequency of their headaches, neck and mid-back pain because we ensured that we communicated clearly.
 The program also balanced the way they were psychologically motivated with their physiological rehabilitation needs.

-Discover how Fascial Stretch Therapy and Yoga will combine to give you relief from soft-tissue pain (neck, hip, knee, back) and get you moving more freely.
+Discover how Fascial Stretch Therapy and Yoga combine to give you relief from soft-tissue pain (neck, hip, knee, back) and get you moving more freely.